informalsystems/hermes/guide/src/commands/upgrade/test.md

 2. Create and submit an upgrade plan for chain `ibc-0`:

     Use the hermes test command to make an upgrade proposal.
 In the example below a software upgrade proposal is made for `ibc-0`, for the height `300` blocks from latest height. `10000000stake` is deposited.
     The proposal includes the upgraded client state constructed from the state of `07-tendermint-0` client on `ibc-1` that was created in the previous step.
-In addition, the `unbonding_period` of the client is set to some new value (`400h`)

     ```shell
-    hermes tx raw upgrade-chain --dst-chain ibc-0 --src-chain ibc-1 --src-client 07-tendermint-0 --amount 10000000 --height-offset 300
+    hermes tx raw upgrade-chain --dst-chain ibc-0 --src-chain ibc-1 --src-client 07-tendermint-0 --amount 10000000 --height-offset 60
     ```

     ```text